nilanjansen/AbstractFactory/README.md

 Design Pattern Categories

 Design pattern categories
-- [Voiceover] There are three categories in design patterns: creational, structural, and behavioral.
+There are three categories in design patterns: creational, structural, and behavioral.

  Creational patterns-